eddtests/property-based-testing-in-python/notes.md

 The issues with unit testing
 * Testing every input is boring
-* Thinking of every edge case is hard & error prone
+* Thinking of every edge case is hard & error-prone

 Introduce Hypothesis
 * We generate code, why not generate tests?